olmax99/treesnqsweb/README.md

 ### Djangohelm Parameters

-The following table lists the configurable parameters of the Djangohelm chart and their default values.
+The following table lists the configurable parameters of the Djangohelm main chart and subcharts configurable from main chart `values.yaml`.

 **TODO:** Verify that all relevant Parameters are configurable including for postgresql.